Where neuroscience and artificial intelligence converge.

 And I worried about the next step for me, becoming a faculty member to run my own lab, with ever more responsibility and administrative duties.
 Publish!
 Publish!
 Get grant funding!
 Do work important to some funding agency!

 Did I really want to play the game?
 Constantly expose my psyche to the constraints?
-Sacrifice countless lambs along the quest for the holy grail of tenure, a concept I didn’t really believe in anyway?
+Sacrifice countless lambs along the quest for the holy grail of tenure, a concept I didn’t believe in anyway?

 My wife and I formed a plan to break the traditional bonds of work and family life.